ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 ----

-CQL 0375 : unused, this was added to prevent merge conflicts at the end on literally every checkin
+CQL 0375  Unused, this was added to prevent merge conflicts at the end on literally every checkin

 ----

-CQL 0376 : unused, this was added to prevent merge conflicts at the end on literally every checkin
+CQL 0376  Unused, this was added to prevent merge conflicts at the end on literally every checkin

 ----